 This phase of withdrawal is about becoming stronger and developing the tools necessary to prevent relapse.
 It can last for several weeks or longer.
 Severe addictions or substance abusers who have been through rehab before may need a supervised medical maintenance program.

 Opioid detox center treatment programs begin with medically supervised withdrawal treatment to alleviate the initial pain that occurs when the brain and body are deprived of drugs.
 This restores function faster and allows a smooth transition to active opioid treatment.
 During this period, you try a range of medications.
 Also, medical maintenance continues for some time after substance abusers leave the treatment facility.

 Mild or short-term use can be stepped-down slowly until the patient is weaned off of the medication.
 Doctors may try anti-anxiety medications and non-narcotic pain relievers to make the patient more comfortable during the first critical week.
 Severe addictions will require medically assisted treatment (MAT) during this transition and beyond.

 MAT is a proven strategy for managing withdrawal symptoms, which can become debilitating.
 Patients in programs that employ medical assistance are less likely to relapse after treatment and do better during the therapeutic phase.
 It reduces the likelihood of death by overdose, transmission rates for infectious diseases like HIV and hepatitis, and criminal activity over those who attempt to quit without medical supervision.

-What to Expect From Opioid Detox Center Treatment
+What to Expect From an Opioid Detox Center

 At the height of the opioid crisis, the Secretary of Health and Human Services (HHS) created a protocol.
 Meant to more comprehensively deal with opioid treatment, the recommendations covered five critical points.
 These were considered paramount to successful opioid detox and relapse prevention: